DanielleByrne/gt-eat-da-burger-hw/README.md

 ## Installation

-Clone the repository from GitHub, run npm install, and run the node server.js application
+Clone the repository from GitHub, run npm install, change the password to your local password, and run the node server.js application

 ## Usage

-This project is comprised of multiple JS and Handlebars files to create a responsive web app to keep track of a list of burgers a user wants to, and has eaten
+This project is comprised of multiple JS and Handlebars files to create a responsive web app to keep track of a list of burgers a user wants to, and has eaten.

 ![test](test)